0xZuk0/matrix/_posts/2020-08-28-Sneaking-The-Bad-Guys.md

 ![image](https://raw.githubusercontent.com/0xZuk0/matrix/master/assets/Badchar/Writable%20Memory.png)

 Now we can see the memory section with different `flags` enabled.
 The above image is showing the memory section with `W` flag.
-You can choose any memory section until and unless you don't corrupt the important data present in that memory.
+You can choose any memory section until and unless you don't corrupt the data present in that memory.
 I'm gonna go with `.data` section for now.

 Let's check `.data` section.
 The address of `.data` section is `0x0000000000601028`.
 Load the `badchars` in gdb. set a `breakpoint` in `main` and then run it.
 After hitting the `breakpoint` examing the `.data` address using following command